syncfusion-content/javascript-docs/js/PivotChart/Appearance.md

 ## Built-in Themes

-Following are the built-in themes available in the PivotChart.
+Following are the built-in themes available in the pivot chart.

 * flatlight
 * gradientlight